Heart the Lover: Reception

-According to reviews aggregator Book Marks, Heart the Lover received positive reception from critics upon release.
 The Times published a positive review, noting several references in the book to other love triangles and describing the prose as being "steeped in yearning."
-John Warner, writing in the Chicago Tribune, praised the pose for being "sincere."
+John Warner, writing in the Chicago Tribune, praised the prose for being "sincere."
 Priscilla Gilman expressed a similar sentiment in The Boston Globe, while Ron Charles praised the novel's dialogue and plot.

-Kirkus Reviews gave the novel a positive review, praising King's characterization and drawing a contrast between the book's campus setting and dark academia novels.
+Kirkus Reviews gave the novel a starred review, praising King's characterization and drawing a contrast between the book's campus setting and dark academia novels.
 Publishers Weekly was more mixed, describing the plot as "clunky melodrama" and arguing that it lacked "the staying power" of King's earlier work.
-Shelf Awareness and Booklist were both positive, with the former positively comparing the book to King's previous novel Writers & Lovers and the latter praising the plot.
+Shelf Awareness and Booklist both praised the novel, with the former positively comparing the book to King's previous novel Writers & Lovers and the latter applauding the plot.

+The novel was longlisted for the 2025 National Book Critics Circle Award for Fiction.